darenjacobs/k8s_flask_app/README.md

 # USER GUIDE

+Please note:
-Please note: It is assumed that you possess a Google Cloud Platform (GCP) account and have the necessary access to the GCP API.
+* It is assumed that you possess a Google Cloud Platform (GCP) account and have the necessary access to the GCP API.
-If not you may need to install [Google Cloud SDK](https://cloud.google.com/sdk/docs/install)
+* If not you may need to install [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
+* To run the Flask locally, Python3 is required.

+Edit line 2 of main.tf to point it to the location of your credentials file Edit line 3 of main.tf entering your GCP project

 ### RUN THE FLASK APP LOCALLY
 This simulates an on-premises installation